-- NQ Introduction to Computing and Digital Media - NQ Introduction to Esports - HND Computing Technical Support with Cyber Security computer games industry.
+The NPAs in Computer Games Development at SCQF levels 4, 5 and 6 introduce learners to the genres, trends and emerging technologies of the computer games industry.
 This suite of awards provides a foundation in techniques that are important to the sector, such as digital planning and design, creation of media assets, and development and testing - while also developing employability skills and Core Skills through enterprise activities.